 Could you be a Governor at Royal Surrey NHS Foundation Trust?

 Royal Surrey NHS Foundation Trust will be holding elections to its Council of Governors.
-The Trust invites you to consider standing as a candidate, if you reside in one of the Public Constituencies:
+The Trust invites you to consider standing as a candidate, if you reside in one of the following constituencies :

 * Rest of England constituency means that you reside in an electoral area that is NOT one of following: Guildford, Chichester, East Hampshire, Elmbridge, Mole Valley, Woking or Waverley

-If you work at the Royal Surrey, in one of the following Staff Constituencies, the Trust would like to invite you to consider standing as a candidate:
+If you work at the Royal Surrey, in the following staff constituency, the Trust would like to invite you to consider standing as a candidate:

 Being a Governor can be very rewarding and interesting.
 Governors play a vital role in shaping the future direction of the Trust and the services provided to local communities.